Ask a Marketing Expert

 What Are Marketing Personas?

-In essence, they’re a combination of someone’s attributes (e.g., age, gender, etc.) and psychographic information (what makes them tick).
+In essence, they’re a snapshot of who your audience is and what they’re interested in.
+They can include a combination of attributes (e.g., age, gender, etc.) and psychographic information (e.g., likes, dislikes, pain points).

 Basically, marketing personas are a comprehensive “map” of your audience’s minds and personalities, helping you see the world from their perspective.
 By compiling these traits and distilling them down into different personas, you create a solid representation of the actual humans you want to attract.